 A growing number of HR professionals report that existing performance evaluation methods fail to internalize employee performance results.
-Indeed, performance assessment is nothing but an empty buzzword of some industries-only shows a formal way for the company to have a standard way of measuring their competitive measurements.
+Indeed, performance assessment is nothing but an empty buzzword in some industries-only shows a formal way for the company to have a standard way of measuring their competitive measurements.

 In their book Managing Human Resources, George Strauss and Leonard, and Sayes have classified performance review methods into two categories: traditional methods and modern methods.